Flying with Medication: TSA and Customs Rules for 2025

 4.1 Essential Packing Rules

-Pack medications in carry-on bags – Temperature-controlled cabin environment protects your medications
+Pack medications in carry-on bags – Temperature-controlled cabin environment protects your medications.
+If you are taking meds while onboard, don’t bury medications deep in overhead bins–stow under the seat in front of you.

 Use original labeled containers – Especially critical for international travel